 Submit all official educational transcripts to the Office of Admissions.

 Submit two recommendations for entry to the program.
-Applicants can submit the names/emails of recommenders on the application and Admissions will reach out to the recommenders.
+Applicants can submit the names and emails of recommenders on the application and Admissions will reach out to the recommenders.
 Applicants should monitor the completion and submission of their recommendations using their application account.

 Earning College Credit in High School

-First Year applicants who have selected to complete college coursework while in high school need to carefully review the information on earning college credit.
+Applicants who have complete college coursework while in high school need to carefully review the information on earning college credit.